 Step Two: Hunt for Moving Boxes

 Start with the liquor stores.
 Those guys unload sturdy boxes ’round the clock.
 All you have to do is stop in, ask if that’s something they’d do, and then load up your car.
-You can do this a few times a week all around town and you’ll likely do quite well.
+You can do this a few times a week around town, and you’ll likely do quite well.

 Step Three: Scavenge for Miscellaneous Supplies

-Also, use your own blankets, linens, towels, socks, and rags as cushioning for your fragile items.
+Also, use your blankets, linens, towels, socks, and rags as cushioning for your fragile items.
 The only thing that’s almost unavoidable is packing tape.
 But, in the end, if that’s all you had to pay for, you’ve done quite well for yourself.

 Step Four: Compare Moving Company Quotes

-If, however, you’re crunched for time and can’t get creative like this, then, in some cases, professional movers can actually be more cost-effective.
+If, however, you’re crunched for time and can’t get creative like this, then, in some cases, professional movers can be more cost-effective.

 Step Five: Choose Your Shutdown Dates Wisely